Halium/docs/porting/index.md

 ```

 If you use `make` and not `mka` it's recommended to set `-j[num]` to do parallel building, this reduces build time. *NOTE* this is not needed on halium-7.1 since it will calculate parallel building based on CPU performance.

-If you are hitting an error with `mka hybris-boot` about the command `mkbootimg` missing, run `mka mkbootimg` and then `mka hybris-boot` again.

 Once you have `hybris-boot.img` and `system.img` built successfully you can move to testing this on your device.